rahuldurgapal/student-service-api/README.md

 # Student Service API

-The Student Service API is a spirng-boot based RESTful API to decide the Student eligibility for scholarships based one their marks.
-In this we store the information about student detail by readind csv file and also update the eligible criteria for scholarship
+The Student Service API is a Spring Boot-based RESTful API designed to determine student eligibility for scholarships based on their marks.
+It reads and processes student details from CSV files and allows updating of the eligibility criteria for scholarships.

 ## Features